Showing top 0 results 0 results found

 If you’re doing marketing automation, use it to decrease your churn rate.
 It’s one of the more scaleable methods because it doesn’t require a lot of oversight once you set it up.

 Keep pointing the customer in the right direction even after the onboarding process ends.
 Don't stop providing knowledge or helpful tips after somebody becomes a customer.
 By showing customers different parts of your product and teaching them how they should use it, you can prematurely solve a lot of potential problems.

-What didn’t help us decrease churn
+What didn’t help us decrease churn rate

 One of the things that didn’t work for us is using a scoring system to determine the ‘health’ of individual customers.